 - Take time to view a range different properties within your preferred budget and create a list of the key features you want your new home to include.

 - Divide your wishlist into must-haves and things you can compromise on.
 This will help you to avoid making hasty decisions and get you thinking in detail about your ideal home and your needs.

 - Be realistic.
 Ensure your list is appropriate to your budget.

 3. Be flexible

-- It’s good to have a list of do’s and don’ts, but it’s important to remain flexible.
+- It’s good to have a checklist, but it’s important to remain flexible.